 John Schlesinger was hot after Midnight Cowboy (1969) and this 1971 love triangle drew hyperbolic praise.

-Peter Finch and Glenda Jackson were put on the emotional rack by Schlesinger: They are both in love with the same young man, but as the object of their affections is the lumpish Murray Head, it was hard to see what all the fuss is about’. . .
+Peter Finch and Glenda Jackson were put on the emotional rack by Schlesinger: As homosexual Jewish doctor Daniel Hirsh and divorced employment counsellor Alex Greville they are both in love with the same young man (although, as the object of their affections was the lumpish Murray Head, it was hard to see what all the fuss is about!)

-There was, however, an excellent script by Penelope Gilliatt and a fine performance from Finch as the smitten homosexual Jewish doctor – a part he took over at short notice from Ian Bannen.
+The film has an excellent script by Penelope Gilliatt and a fine performance from Finch as the smitten doctor – a part he took over at short notice from Ian Bannen.